 JOSHI: If you want political change in Syria and you want to be able to enforce a peace, it's the regime that you have to talk to and agree with.

 AMOS: The international agenda for the talks negotiate a caretaker government appointed by mutual consent, a tall order for parties so far apart and the Syrian president says he has no intention of stepping down.
-Salmon Shaikh says it's likely the regime and the Russians will try to press an alternative agenda.
+Salman Shaikh says it's likely the regime and the Russians will try to press an alternative agenda.

 SHAIKH: For the Russians and for the Assad regime, this conference is now very much more about fighting terrorism.
 This is very much more about dispelling the notion that Assad has to leave.
 It provides an arena for his rehabilitation.

 AMOS: A year ago, many Western officials were predicting Assad's impending fall and an end to the fighting, almost no one thinks that way now.
 The U.S. and Russia need the Syrian president's cooperation for the talks here to succeed.
 Publically, Western officials say he must step aside, but privately, it seems, they're more interested in constraining Assad than removing him at least for now.